AMDESE/epyc-feature-doc/README.md

-These domains will include guide for feature detection, the state of feature enablement, best practices, and optionally steps to test the IP for functional correctness.
+These domains will include guide for feature detection, the state of feature enablement, best practices, and optionally steps to test the Feature for functional correctness.

 ## Format

-The IP.md files contain the following details:
+The <EPYC-Feature>.md files contain the following details:

 1. **Introduction**: A brief introduction of the feature
 2. **Significance**: Describes the need for the feature and its